vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/addons/addons.md

 The availability of specific add-ons depends on the [region](/en/tools-for-using-services/account/concepts/regions) in which the cluster is planned to be placed.

+### {heading(Argo CD)[id=argo-cd]}

+{note:info}
+This add-on is only available for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
+{/note}

+{tabs}

+{tab(Description)}

+[Argo CD](https://argoproj.github.io/cd/) is a continuous delivery (CD) tool for Kubernetes that uses the GitOps approach.
+It automatically deploys and updates applications in the cluster based on their configuration in the Git repository.
+Argo CD helps to:

+- Accelerate and simplify GitOps processes: it reduces the time needed to launch, scale, and deploy changes, as well as the complexity of implementing them.
+- Improve the reliability and manageability of clusters: it minimizes manual steps and errors when changing cluster configurations.
+Argo CD automatically detects the differences and returns the cluster to the state described in its Git repository.
+- Ensure actions in clusters are more transparent and improve cluster security by controlling and auditing all changes through Git.

+For Argo CD to work correctly, it needs stable access to Git repositories that contain cluster configurations.
+The add-on must also have the rights to create applications in clusters that you specify through the Kubernetes [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) model.
+Otherwise, it might result in errors when attempting to synchronize the state of the cluster with its repository.

+{/tab}

+{tab(System requirements)}

+- **CPU**: 512m
+- **RAM**: 1024Mi
+- **Standard load balancer**: one piece (when configuring external access to the cluster, for example using the [Ingress Controller](#ingress))

+{/tab}

+{/tabs}

 ### Capsule

 {note:info}
 This add-on is only available for [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
 {/note}

 {tabs}